mever-team/FairBench/docs/bench.md

 # Quick benchmarks

 Here we show how to run and compare algorithms.
-To give a taste of the library's ability to accommodate various kinds of data, we use computer vision examples.
+To give a taste of the library's ability to accommodate various kinds of data, we assess computer vision systems.

-Before starting, install FairBench with the extra dependencies (extras) required to run benchmarks on models of the corresponding data types.
+Before starting, install FairBench with any needed extra dependencies (extras).
+These install libraries required by models of the corresponding data types.
-Tabular data benchmarks only use implementations packed alongside the library under its normal installation.
+Tabular data benchmarks do not need any extras.
 To install with all extras run:

 ```shell
 pip install --upgrade fairbench[graph,llm,vision]
 ```

 !!! warning
-    - Benchmarking standardization is a work in progress and you may encounter interface breaking changes before FairBench v1.0.0.
-    - Vision extras include pytorch, which downloads and stores several gigabytes of data.
+    Benchmarks using extras may download a lot of data (partially due to the size of libraries like *torch*) and need sufficient resources to run.
+These constraints are standard for the respective domains and are needed to run experiments whose outcomes FairBench analyses.

 ## 1. Setup experiments